NonannouncedSpy/uni-androiddev-1/README.md

 ## What dis
-This is just a project for a uni discipline
+This is just a project for a uni discipline. \
-Nothing too fancy
+Nothing too fancy.

 ## What do
 Has a text input field.
 Put text in - click button - profit :thumbsup: